What is The Full and Final Settlement (FnF)❓

 During the FnF settlement, paying and recovering involves a variety of components.
 It’s a complex and time-consuming process, wherein all details and arrears have to be kept in mind.
 Most companies follow these basic steps for the process:

-✅ The FnF statement is prepared.
+5. The FnF statement is prepared.
 The accounts department of your organization will then review this statement and clear/reject it.
-Once the statement is cleared by the accounting department, your company’s HR will create the final FnF statement and request a cheque for the balance remaining.
+Once the 6 statement is clear by the accounting department, your company’s HR will create the final FnF statement and request a cheque for the balance remaining.

 As stated above, the calculation of the final reimbursement amount is the toughest task.
 We have listed the major components, which result in making the FnF statement.
 We have also listed out their formulae for calculations.
 Let’s take a look at all these components in detail